Bluidy Mackenzie

 My case rests.
 This extraordinary series of parallels, these repeated instances where your blogger’s life touches tangentially upon that of a troubled spirit from Scotland’s violent past – these cannot be mere coincidences.
 Darker forces are at work.
 Surely you will agree from all the evidence herein presented, that beyond all doubt, on this All Hallows Eve, there is an unexplained and supernatural bond between me and the demonic figure of Bluidy Mackenzie

 If stones could speak, Walter Mawer’s Stone would doubtless have much to tell about Bluidy Mackenzie’s period of residence in the house in Strichen’s Close during the Killing Time of the late 1670s.
 The location was perfect for Mackenzie’s line of work.
-The Close was just two minutes’ walk from the Parliament House (where he was a Member), the Faculty of Advocates (where he founded the Library), and the High Court (where he prosecuted witches and persecuted Covenanters).
-And just four or five minutes to the south lay Greyfriars Kirkyard, the scene of his abominable inhumanities, where his restless shade still stalks the graves of his victims.
+The Close was located just two minutes’ walk from the Parliament House (where he was a Member), from the Faculty of Advocates (where he founded the Library), and from the High Court (where he prosecuted witches and persecuted Covenanters).
+And just four or five minutes to the south lay Greyfriars Kirkyard, the scene of Mackenzie’s abominable inhumanities, where his restless shade still stalks the graves of his victims.

 From its position above a door facing onto the close, the Stone witnessed Mackenzie’s comings and goings and overheard many a sinister, conspiratorial conversation.
 The Stone knows all.

 2021-10-28 18.14.27Dear Readers, I am persuaded that perhaps stones can indeed speak.
 I am convinced that my strange affinity with Bluidy Mackenzie qualifies me as the most appropriate person to hear what lurid and ghastly tales Walter Mawer’s Stone has to tell.
 This Hallowe’en evening, around midnight, I plan to venture into my back garden, regardless of the risk.
-I intend to crouch beside the Stone, and listen.
+I intend to crouch beside my fragment of the Stone, and listen.
 I care not what horrors might await me.

 I might or might not be back….